How many of your Clients suggest a low construction budget, hoping it will lead to more favorable design fees?

 While all four principles play a crucial role in any negotiation process, it’s the fourth principle, ‘Objective Criteria’, that is of interest in this situation.

-(Note: To help you with your design fee negotiations we’ve created a free Starter Kit packed full of useful resources):
+(Note: To help you with your design fee negotiations we’ve created a Fee Proposal Mini-Series that’s currently available to watch FREE of charge.
+Click on the image below for more details)

 ‘Objective Criteria’ suggest that if we rely on our own opinions, experiences and/or training to support our requests we’re far more likely to engage the ego and end-up bartering for position at the negotiation table.